-Nirvana’s immediate influences go back to the alternative scene of the late 1980s.
-The first band we will mention from that strain will be Sonic Youth: they were friends, they helped Kurt Cobain and his band get their record deal and took them on tour.
+Nirvana’s more direct influences go back to the alternative scene of the late 1980s.
+The first band we will mention from that strain will be Sonic Youth: they were friends, and they helped Kurt Cobain and his band get their record deal and took them on tour.
 Also, it was bassist Krist Novoselic’s wish to sound like Kim Gordon’s, Thurston Moore & Co.

-The other pioneering alternative band from that era is The Pixies.
+Another pioneering alternative band from that era is The Pixies.
 Kurt Cobain admitted that when he wrote Smells Like Teen Spirit he was trying to steal from them.
-As an additional fact, producer Steve Albini, responsible for recording Surfer Rosa from The Pixies (and album Cobain really liked) in 1988, was recruited by Nirvana for In Utero.
+As an additional fact, producer Steve Albini, responsible for recording Surfer Rosa from The Pixies (an album Cobain really liked) in 1988, was recruited by Nirvana to record In Utero (1993).

-Specifically, the idea of Albini producing Nirvana’s third album came from P. J. Harvey´s Rid of Me (1993).
-The producer sent the record to Kurt as a “how could they sound” proposal.
-With that raw drum sound, the “roomy” vibe of Surfer Rosa and Polly Jean’s album forged the aesthetic imprint of that latest Nirvana studio album.
+Specifically, the idea of Albini producing Nirvana’s third album came from P. J. Harvey’s Rid of Me (1993).
+Albini sent the record to Kurt as a “how could they sound” proposal.
+With its raw drum sound, the “roomy” vibe of Pixies’ Surfer Rosa and Polly Jean’s Rid of Me, forged the aesthetic imprint of that latest Nirvana studio album.

 We could go on for hours, but here I will refer to two mentioned artists that Kurt Cobain listed on his favorite albums, as published by Kerrang:

 One band that had great influences from Nirvana is Weezer.
 Their leader, Rivers Cuomo, created an “Encyclopedia of Pop” for himself, where he studied the composing methods, song structures, and melodies of various artists, and he extensively dedicated it to the Seattle band.